Coffeelot/cw-racingapp/README.md

 ### Installation
 1. Download ZIP
-2. Go to "*html*" folder and open a command window (right-click > open in terminal) then type  `npm i` and then `npm run build`.
-(Seeing a virus popup?
-[Don't worry](https://forum.cfx.re/t/malware-detection-in-server-build-6500/5117877))
-You should now see a folder called "*dist*"
-3. Update or insert the database tables.
-These are found in the `racing.sql` file
+2. Update or insert the database tables.
+These are found in the `cw-racingapp.sql` and `cw-racingcrews.sql` files
-4. Adjust values in the `config.lua` file to your liking
+3. Adjust values in the `config.lua` file to your liking (Hot tip: GO OVER THIS FILE BEFORE REPORTING ISSUES)
-5. Add the items to your `qb-core/shared/items.lua`
+4. Add the item to your `qb-core/shared/items.lua`
 ```lua
 ['racing_gps'] = {['name'] = 'racing_gps', ['label'] = 'Racing GPS', ['weight'] = 500, ['type'] = 'item', ['image'] = 'racing_gps.png', ['unique'] = true, ['useable'] = true, ['shouldClose'] = true, ['description'] = 'Wroom wroom.'},
 ```
-4. Add the item images to your inventory image folder
+4. Add the item image to your inventory image folder

 ### Setup Notes
 > Step 2 needs to be repeated when you update